What is osteomalacia?

 Treatment will cure osteomalacia in most cases, but easing bone pain, muscle weakness and cramps may take several months.

 If it’s caused by a lack of vitamin D, you will probably need to take vitamin D supplements every day.
 Taking calcium supplements every day too may speed up bone healing.

 You may need to take vitamin D supplements over a long period of time and if you stop taking them, the condition may return.

 Once you begin treatment for the condition any cracks in your bones will heal normally, though you may need painkillers in the meantime.
 You should avoid intensive exercise until the cracks have healed.

-- having a diet rich in vitamin D
+- having a diet rich in vitamin D and calcium

 - getting a healthy amount of sunshine

-- stopping smoking
+- not smoking

 - exercising regularly

 Exercise helps to strengthen bones and muscles, especially weight-bearing exercise.